wwcodemanila/WWCodeManila-Python/docs/flask/discussions/05_templates_and_variables.md

 ## Congratulations!

 You're halfway through the entire tutorial.
 Now try to create a template for all of your existing pages and feel free to customize them and their contents!

-### Getting crazy?
-Need help?
-If you have questions, please feel free to ask and participate on our [Gitter group](https://gitter.im/WWCodeManila/Python).